 For periods longer than a day, you will lose money if the Index's performance is flat.
-It is possible that you will lose money invested in a Short Fund even if the value of the Index falls during that period or money invested in an Ultra Fund even if the value of the Index rises during that period.
+It is possible that you will lose money invested in the Short Fund even if the value of the Index falls during that period or money invested in the Ultra Fund even if the value of the Index rises during that period.
 Returns may move in the opposite direction of the Index during periods of higher Index volatility, low Index returns, or both.
 In addition, during periods of higher Index volatility, the Index volatility may affect your return as much or more than the return of the Index.

 Investment in a Fund involves risks that are different from and additional to the risks of investments in other types of funds.
 An investor in a Fund could potentially lose the full value of their investment within a single day.

-Each Fund's investment objective is non-fundamental, meaning it may be changed by the Board of Trustees ("Board"), without the approval of Fund shareholders.
+Each Fund's investment objective is non-fundamental, meaning that it may be changed by the Board of Trustees (the "Board") of ProShares Trust (the "Trust"), without the approval of Fund shareholders.
+Each Fund reserves the right to substitute a different index for the Index without shareholder approval.